ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 Once you have properly configured secure user roles and permissions, to avoid exposing your application to any DDOS vulnerabilities or other yet unknown security threats, make sure that you do the following:

 - Avoid exposing servers on the open internet when not strictly required.
-- Ensure any servers, services, ports and virtual hosts that were opened for testing purposes are locked down before going live.
+- Ensure any servers, services, ports and virtual hosts that were opened for testing purposes are shut down before going live.
 - Secure the database with a good password, keys, firewall, etc. Ensure that the database user used by the web app only has access to do the operations needed by Ibexa DXP.
 The Data Definition Language (DDL) commands (create, alter, drop, truncate, comment) are not needed for running Ibexa DXP, only for installing and upgrading it.
 If the web app user does not have these rights, then that reduces the damage that can be done if there is a security breach.

 ### Security headers